allonsy/omnipad/README.txt

 double click on the icon from any file viewer if your are using macOSX or Windows

+It is a basic geometry notebook type program.

 contact me with any other questions or source code requests (I'm happy to provide)